This post may contain affiliate links, which come at no extra cost to you.

 You might start to question your choices.

 The only person that should care about when you stop is you.
 Whenever you decide to quit, wean, or self-wean is the right time.
+There are still many benefits of extended breastfeeding.

 The Bittersweet Phase